darrynten/xero-oauth-php/README.md

 $config['token_secret'] = TOKEN_SECRET_HERE;
 $config['token_expires_in'] = $datetimeObject; // see above
 $config['token_verified'] = true;

+/**
+ * TODO
+ *
+ * This should be the only thing the host has to worry about */
 $handler = new RequestHandler($config);
 $response = $handler->request('GET', 'Currencies');

 /*
 {
-  "Id": "4f2d7d6a-6531-4674-87a4-06630ff7eac6",
+  "Id": "3f0d9d3a-6540-4668-87a4-06621ff7eac10",
   "Status": "OK",
-  "ProviderName": "Testing public app",
+  "ProviderName": "Public app",
-  "DateTimeUTC": "\/Date(1502804191938)\/",
+  "DateTimeUTC": "\/Date(1502804191899)\/",
   "Currencies": [
     {
-      "Code": "RUB",
+      "Code": "ZAR",
-      "Description": "Russian Ruble"
+      "Description": "South African Rand"
     }
   ]
 }
 */
 ```

+## Delivery

+- [x] Public Application Requests
+- [x] Private Application Requests
+- [x] Partner Application Requests
+- [x] Signing
+- [ ] Token Tracking

+The deliverable is close :)

 ### Application base

-* Guzzle is used for the communications (I think we should replace?)
+* Guzzle is used for the communications
+* You can use darrynten/any-cache to track tokens
-* The library has 100% test coverage
+* The library will have 100% test coverage
-* etc etc

 The client is not 100% complete and is a work in progress, details below.

 ## Documentation

-This will eventually fully mimic the documentation available on the site.
+This should eventually fully mimic the documentation available on the site.
 https://developer.xero.com/documentation

 Each section must have a short explaination and some example code like on